SamriddhaS/MythikAiDemo/README.md

 # MachineCodingRoundApp

-> A compact Android video-browsing app demonstrating MVVM + Clean Architecture, offline-first behavior, network monitoring, and an ExoPlayer-based video player.
-This repository is prepared for interview review — the README highlights architecture, key files, features, and how to run the project.
+> A demo app demonstrating MVVM + Clean Architecture, offline-first behavior, network monitoring, and an ExoPlayer-based video player.
+The README highlights architecture, key files, features, and how to run the project.

 ## Download APK